3RD WORK MEETING OF THE SECTION PHOTOGRAPHY/FILM/AUDIOVISUAL CULTURAL HERITAGE | JANUARY 17 – 19, 2020

 recom ART | 30 years of production experience for photography | recom was founded in 1985 as a black-and-white photographic laboratory.
 Today, after a digital period, recom ART is once again engaged in analogue and manual examination of photographic processes and, unlike in those days, connects both worlds.
 With three decades of experience, we follow the idea of reviving old techniques.
 As experts we serve the high demands of photographers and artists, galleries, museums, collections, auction houses and archives.
 From digitisation and image processing to classic image outputs such as inkjet printing, c-print, gelatin silver prints and mixed media, to finishing with wax, high gloss and lacquers as well as various types of face and back mounting, the range of our repertoire has not yet found any limits.

 Our production also deals with the question of dealing with cultural heritage.
 As a producer, we are at a responsible starting point that has a say in the long-term stability of the art works we produce.
 For this reason, we are always in close contact with artists, collectors, conservators and restorers.
-Together with the Stuttgart Academy of Art and Design, course Conservation of Works of Art on Paper, Archives and Library Materials we have already researched the topic “Sustainable Framing of Large-Scale Prints” and presented a prototype developed from it at Paris Photo 2018.
+Together with the State Academy of Fine Arts Stuttgart, course Conservation of Works of Art on Paper, Archives and Library Materials we have already researched the topic “Sustainable Framing of Large-Scale Prints” and presented a prototype developed from it at Paris Photo 2018.
 Our current research project, also in cooperation with abk Stuttgart, deals comprehensively with the implementation of new productions of damaged photographic work.
 In May of this year, at the invitation of the San Francisco Museum of Modern Art, we presented our concept in this regard as part of the “Artist Initiative Symposium on Photography: Reprinting Color Photographs as a Preservation Strategy” and made it available to the public for the first time.
 At the moment we are also dealing with the longevity of large photographs with regard to the materials used in their production.
 Here we are planning a further research project.

 Against this background we would like to invite you to visit our production facilities and answer your questions.
 Guided tours take place from 10:00 – 11:00, 14:00 – 15:00, and 18:00 – 19:00.
 Please register by email (email@example.com) or by phone (+49 30 120 878 480).